Avatar Frontiers Of Pandora Best Settings: FPS & Performance

 The graphical fidelity of Avatar is truly breathtaking, but it’s also an unoptimized game.
 I’ve encountered FPS drops in the game, especially in vegetation-dense areas.
 The game’s performance is also quite bad as I was barely touching 45 FPS with high settings and DLSS set to quality.
 Our Avatar reviewer Huzaifa had to play the game on 1080p resolution on high settings just to maintain 60 FPS.

-Avatar Frontiers Of Pandora Best Video Settings
+Best Video Settings

 Before moving on to the more technical graphic settings, let’s quickly optimize the video settings.
-Here’s the summarized version of all the settings you need to tweak:
+Here’s the summarized version of all the settings you need to tweak.

 Windowed Mode Fullscreen